Villy-P/TS-Chess/README.md

 }
 ```

-Now here, most parameters are self explanitory, however there is `textBaseline` and `textAlign`.
+Now here, most parameters are self explanatory, however there is `textBaseline` and `textAlign`.

 - `textBaseline`
   - This controls where the text is positioned vertically.
 If we set this top `top` it will draw the text below the `x` value.